-- 1. Understand the concept of language families in India, with a focus on Dravidian languages. - 2.
-Trace the evolution of art from ancient rock art to modern sculptures in Tamil heritage. - 3.
+- 1. Analysis of the concept of language families in India, with a focus on Dravidian languages. - 2.
+Assess the evolution of art from ancient rock art to modern sculptures in Tamil heritage. - 3.
 Identify and differentiate various forms of folk and martial arts in Tamil heritage. - 4.
-Understand the concepts of Flora and Fauna in Tamil culture and literature. - 5.
-Evaluate the contributions of Tamils to the Indian Freedom Struggle.
+Apply the concepts of Flora and Fauna in Tamil culture and literature. - 5.
+Assess the contributions of Tamils to the Indian Freedom Struggle.